Step-by-Step Maturation Mechanism of Binary Toxin Pore Revealed by Cryo-EM Analysis

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Membrane pore-forming proteins (PFPs) form ring-shaped membrane-translocating oligomers on membranes, contributing to infection, immunity, and cell death functions.
 Binary toxins produced by some bacteria consist of an enzymatic component that acts as a toxin and a membrane-binding component that forms a pore that delivers the enzymatic component into target cells.
 Cryo-electron microscopy (cryo-EM) has advanced our understanding of these translocation mechanisms by revealing several binary toxin complexes’ structures.
 However, the mechanisms underlying the initial pore formation remain unclear.
-We determined the structures of several oligomeric forms of the membrane-binding component, Ib, of the Iota toxin from Clostridium perfringens at various stages of pore formation.
-Structural comparisons revealed that the symmetrically arranged soluble oligomer (prepore) became a transmembrane oligomer (pore).
-These findings enhance our understanding of the PFP mechanisms and provide a structural basis for developing nanodevices using membrane pores.
+We determined the structures of several oligomeric forms of the membrane-binding component Ib of the Iota toxin from Clostridium perfringens at various stages of pore formation.
+Structural comparisons revealed how the symmetrically arranged soluble oligomer (prepore) asymmetrically mature into a transmembrane oligomer (pore).
+These findings enhance our understanding of mechanisms of PFP and provide a structural basis for developing nanodevices using membrane pores.